 - Watch out for nature! – Full disclosure: there are wild elephants, crocodiles, and other fantastic beasts.
 Don’t do anything monumentally stupid for the photo-op.

-- Don’t ride the elephants – If an elephant has chains on its feet and a hawker asking for money to ride it, it’s an absolute disgrace and not a respectable tourist attraction.
+- Don’t ride the elephants – If an elephant has chains on its feet and a hawker asks for money to ride it, it’s an absolute disgrace and not a respectable tourist move.
 Be a responsible tourist and do not support elephant abuse in the tourism industry.
 Do not be part of the problem.

 - Learn some lingo – A lot of people speak in English, but that doesn’t mean you shouldn’t make an effort with a few Sinhalese phrases.
 Hari hari, owoo lak nehe (ok ok, no problem) always goes over well.